You are listening to the Sean Hannity Radio Show podcast.

 And that's the problem here.

-All right thank you all telephone numbers 800 nine four one Sean you want to be a part of this extravaganza as we say hi to is it let's see Stephanie is in North Carolina.
+Sean, you want to be a part of this extravaganza as we say hi to is it?

-What's up Stephanie?
+What's up, Stephanie?

 That's correct.

-And and I have to tell you um I did I agree with m almost everything you say but I disagree with that because I ran over a woman's foot who was walking in the drive thru one night at a McDonald's well why didn't you see the woman she was intoxicated and she was crouched on the ground and she was trying for something and I told her I said lady I have to pull up I paid for my food.
+And I have to tell you, I agree with almost everything you say, but I disagree with that because I ran over a woman's foot who was walking in the drive-through one night at a McDonald's.

-I thought he was going to get violent, so I had my gun and I'm thinking, oh no, I hope I don't have to shoot this man.
+So I had my gun and I'm thinking, oh, no, I hope I don't have to shoot this man.

-Now did the lady sue you?
+Now, did the lady sue you?

 She did not.

-All I want's a stupid cheeseburger.
+All I want is a stupid cheeseburger.

-I just want a cheeseburger, French fries, and a Coke.
+I just want a cheeseburger, french fries, and a Coke.

-Um she wasn't ordering.
+But she wasn't ordering.

 No, I understand.

-Apparently she was a little intoxicated and misjudged the distance between the wheel of your car and her foot.
+Apparently, she was a little intoxicated and misjudged the distance between the wheel of your car and her foot.

 I understand.